mine-cetinkaya-rundel/sta101_f15/Sta101_F15_web/info/index.md

 ### Required materials:

 * Textbook: [OpenIntro Statistics](http://www.openintro.org/stat/textbook.php?stat_book=os) - Diez, Barr, Çetinkaya-Rundel \\
-   CreateSpace, 3rd Edition, 2015 (ISBN: TBA) \\
+   CreateSpace, 3rd Edition, 2015 (ISBN: 978-1943450039) \\
 The textbook is freely [available online](http://www.openintro.org/stat/textbook.php).
 You're welcomed to read on screen or print it out.
-If you prefer a paperback version you can buy it at the cost of printing (under $10) [onamazon](TBA).
+If you prefer a paperback version you can buy it at the cost of printing (around $10) [on Amazon](https://www.openintro.org/redirect.php?go=amazon_os3&referrer=/stat/textbook.php).
 The textbook store will not carry copies of this text.

 * Clicker: [i>clicker2](http://www.amazon.com/I-Clicker-2-I-Clicker/dp/1429280476) (ISBN: 1429280476) \\
 If you would like to purchase a used clicker from a former student, see the list of students selling their clickers [at this Google Doc](https://docs.google.com/spreadsheet/ccc?key=0AkY2lFgS9uiDdE1fMkZUZnp6alJDSG9tYlIwTFJWdnc#gid=0).
 You can contact them directly, or leave your name on the list under "Wants to buy clicker".
-The clickers will also be available at the Duke textbook store, or you can get them for slightly cheaper [onamazon](http://www.amazon.com/I-Clicker-2-I-Clicker/dp/1429280476).
+The clickers will also be available at the Duke textbook store, or you can get them for slightly cheaper [on Amazon](http://www.amazon.com/I-Clicker-2-I-Clicker/dp/1429280476).
 Note that this is i>clicker2, and not i>clicker+.

 * Calculator (optional): You will be allowed to use a calculator in this class.
 There is no restrictions on the type of calculator.
 A simple calculator that can take square roots should be sufficient.